BDBC-KG-NLP/PIN_EMNLP2020/README.md

 <p align="center">
   <img src="./fig/mwoz20.png" width="380"/> <img src="./fig/mwoz21.png" width="440"/>
 </p>

+## Datasets
+Both MultiWOZ2.0 and MultiWOZ2.1 datasets are publicly available.
+We provide the processed data as well as the raw data for these two datasets.
+The datasets can be downloaded from the [Google Drive](https://drive.google.com/drive/folders/1Hg2d9leN2RJ_sowcSLHC8g4JrFca8kRg?usp=sharing) or the [Baidu Cloud](https://pan.baidu.com/s/1qd9XhU_1N3GHfq95-d-_OA)(hkw6)

+## Training and Evaluation
++ Unzip the processed data into the "__data__" directory.
++ Configurate the models in the __config.py__.
+The default configurations for TEN-XH,TEN-X,TEN-Y and TEN are provided but commented.
+If you want to use the default configurations, just __uncomment the corresponding lines__.
+Note that the TEN model is initialized by a pre-trained TEN-X model, so before you run the TEN model, you should first run a TEN-X model and set the "__args\['resume'\]__" in the config.py.
++ Training: use the command __sh run.sh__ to run the models.
++ Test: use the command __sh test.sh__ to evaluate the models.

 ## References
 [Budzianowski et al., 2018] Pawel Budzianowski, Tsung-Hsien Wen, Bo-Hsiang Tseng, Inigo Casanueva, Stefan Ultes, Osman Ramadan and Milica Gasic.
 MultiWOZ-A Large-Scale Multi Domain Wizard-of-Oz Dataset for Task-Oriented Dialogue Modelling.
 In EMNLP 2018.